Kandy-IO/kandy-link-ios-sdk/tutorials/MobileSDK iOS User Guide.md

 6. "-ObjC" flag should be added to "Other Linker Flags" options under the "Build Settings".

 ![alt text](images/get_started_4.png "")

-#### Cocoapods
-1. Add below pods to your Podfile (If you dont have any Podfile, visit this link to install cocoapods: https://guides.cocoapods.org/using/using-cocoapods.html)

-* pod 'KandyLinkMobileSDK'

-2. Go to project folder via command line and run "pod install" command and wait for cocoapods to finish installation of MobileSDK, WebRTC frameworks and their dependencies

 ### Post Installation Steps